rolflocherncino/LazyDeploy/README.md

 ## Overview

-Lazy Deploy logs the commit of the last successful deployment to diff against the latest commit.
-Untracked files are added to this list.
-The last modified time of these files are stored to ensure that only dirty files are deployed between commits.
+Lazy Deploy scans the working directory and checks the last modified time of each file to determine which changes are not present on the org.
 These files are copied to a temporary directory and deployed together, to ensure all dependencies are met.
 For best results, initialize Lazy Deploy immediately following an org spin.

 ## Usage